UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Smart power strips offer an easy “set it and forget it” way to automate your energy usage and cut standby power in electronic-heavy rooms.

 Upgrading to smart power strips is one of the easiest “set it and forget it” improvements you can make for your home.
-It bridges the gap between modern convenience and environmental responsibility.
-By automating your energy usage, you protect your electronics, lower your carbon footprint, and keep more money in your pocket.
-We recommend starting with just one strip in your most electronics-heavy room, like the living room or home office, and you’ll quickly see how much easier it is to manage power with a smart strip in place.
+It bridges the gap between modern convenience and everyday environmental responsibility.
+By actively automating your energy usage and cutting off phantom loads at the source, you protect your sensitive electronics, lower your carbon footprint, and keep more money in your pocket each month.

 Do smart power strips actually save money?

 Yes.
-By cutting power to devices that would otherwise sit in standby mode, smart power strips eliminate vampire power.
+By cutting power to devices that would otherwise sit in standby mode, smart power strips actively eliminate vampire power.
 According to the Department of Energy, standby power can account for 5% to 10% of a residential energy bill.
-For homes with multiple gaming consoles, older TVs, and desktop computers, the savings are most noticeable.
+For homes heavily stocked with multiple gaming consoles, older TVs, and desktop computers, the savings are highly noticeable and accumulate quickly over the year.

 What is the difference between a smart plug and a smart power strip?

 A smart plug turns a single wall outlet into a connected device, controlling whatever is plugged directly into it.
 A smart power strip offers multiple outlets (usually 3 to 6) in one unit.
-Many smart strips allow you to control each outlet individually via an app, giving you more granular control over several devices in the same location, like an entertainment center.
+Many smart strips allow you to control each outlet individually via a smartphone app, giving you much more granular control over several clustered devices in the same location.

-Can I plug a space heater into a smart power strip?
+Can I plug a regular surge protector into a smart power strip?

 Does a smart power strip work if the Wi-Fi goes down?

-If your Wi-Fi goes down, your smart power strip will usually continue to provide power and surge protection like a standard strip.
-However, you will lose the ability to control it remotely via the app or voice assistants.
-Scheduled timers may still work depending on the specific model’s onboard memory, but real-time control will be paused until the connection is restored.
+If your Wi-Fi network goes down, your smart power strip will usually continue to provide standard power and surge protection just like a traditional strip.
+However, you will temporarily lose the ability to control it remotely via the app or voice assistants.
+Some pre-scheduled local timers may still function depending on the model’s onboard memory.

 How many joules of protection do I need?

-For sensitive electronics like gaming PCs, 4K TVs, and home theater equipment, we recommend a surge protector with at least 1,000 to 2,000 Joules of protection.
-For smaller items like lamps or phone chargers, a lower rating is generally acceptable.
+For sensitive, high-value electronics like gaming PCs, 4K TVs, and home theater equipment, we recommend a surge protector with at least 1,000 to 2,000 Joules of protection.
+For smaller items like basic lamps or phone chargers, a lower rating is generally acceptable, but higher is always safer.

 What does “Matter compatible” mean for power strips?

-Matter compatible means the power strip uses a universal connectivity standard supported by Apple, Google, Amazon, and Samsung.
-It allows the device to connect locally to your smart home hub without relying on a specific manufacturer’s cloud server, making it faster, more reliable, and easier to set up across different smart home apps.
+Matter compatibility means the power strip uses a universal connectivity standard supported by Apple, Google, Amazon, and Samsung.
+It allows the device to connect locally to your smart home hub without relying heavily on a specific manufacturer’s cloud server, making it faster, more reliable, and easier to set up across different smart home apps within the same household.

 About the Author